 We provide a warranty on certain of our products and accrue the estimated cost at the time revenue is recorded.
-Initially, the warranty periods were generally 12 months but ranged up to 24 months.
+Warranty expense is charged to product cost of goods sold.
+Initially, the warranty periods were generally 12 months but have ranged up to 24 months.
 Since July 2002, substantially all of the warranty periods have been 12 months before customer-sponsored maintenance begins.
-Warranty reserves are established based on historical experience with failure rates and repair costs and the number of units at customers covered by warranty.
+Warranty reserves are established based on historical experience with failure rates and repair costs and the number of units at customers covered by warranty and are depleted as gamma cameras are repaired.
+The costs consist principally of materials, personnel, overhead and transportation.
 We review warranty reserves monthly and, if necessary, make adjustments.
+Historically, the Company has recorded adjustments for changes in estimates and, solely at management's discretion, to retrofit cameras with new components to improve camera reliability.
 The activities in our warranty reserve during 2001, 2002 and 2003 are as follows: